Want to change your brain for the better?

 If you feel like you can’t be grateful because someone else has it better, then your focus is in the wrong place.

-Who cares what your neighbor has?
+Who cares what your neighbour has?
 Be grateful for what you have.

 Keep a gratitude journal